-There has been a flurry of research that investigates whether asset returns reflect their fundamental values.
-The general conclusion from this research is that the variability of these returns is much greater than that implied by the assets' fundamentals, i.e., information about the asset's cash flows and expected returns.
-For example, regressions of asset returns on ex post information (relevant for pricing the assets) reveals little explanatory power.
+There has been considerable research that investigates whether asset prices reflect their fundamental values.1 The general conclusion from this research is that the variability of returns is much greater than that implied by the assets' fundamentals, i.e., information about the asset's cash flows and expected returns.
+Specifically, regressions of asset returns on ex post information (relevant for pricing the assets) reveals little explanatory power.